sage-code/maj/README.md

 Maj is ...

-1. not a cryptic language;
+1. not a secret language;
 1. not a mystic language;
-1. not an academic language;
+1. not a religious language;

 **Principles:**

 Basic principles for Maj construction:

 1. Maj is using ISO Latin alphabet for regular typing;
-1. Words and letters in words are oriented from left to right;
+1. Letters and words are oriented from left to right;
 1. One proposition is terminated with ";","!" or "?";

 Rad more: [use cases](case.md)